 FIVE TO SKIM

-1. “Bounty for a Vampire” (Dracula Lives! #13), with its tale of an Old West bounty hunter could easily be pitched as “Dracula meets Jonah Hex,” which is such an awesome idea for a movie I can’t believe someone hasn’t done it yet.
+1. “Bounty for a Vampire” (Dracula Lives! #13), with its tale of an Old West bounty hunter could easily be pitched as “Dracula meets Jonah Hex,” which is such an awesome idea for a movie I can’t believe someone hasn’t tried it yet.
 The icing on the cake: editor Marv Wolfman was smart enough to hire original Hex artist Tony DeZuniga to draw Tony Isabella’s tale.

 2. “The Roaches” (Monsters Unleashed #2, reprinted in Masters of Terror #2), by Gerry Conway and Ralph Reese, is an adaptation of a story by Thomas M. Disch that will bring a serious case of the heebie-jeebies to anyone who shudders at the thought of seeing a cockroach in their home.